 - Move slowly, apply a little bit of pressure, and take short, smooth strokes across your face.

-- After each stroke, rinse off your razor to clean any clogged hair and extra shaving cream.
+- After each stroke, rinse off your razor under running water to clean any clogged hair and extra shaving cream.

 - After you've finished shaving, rinse your face with water, and then follow up with aftershave.

 What should I do if I nick (or cut) myself shaving?

 Nicks and cuts are very common, especially when you're first learning how to shave.
 If you nick yourself, grab a clean cloth or tissue, and apply direct pressure.
 You can also apply a styptic pencil to seal the cut.